 Scholar Shop: Scholar Shop is a platform that connects community organizations with DU students and faculty to collaborate on projects that address community-identified interests/issues.
 If you are looking to connect with prospective community partners, Scholar Shop may have a connection for you.
 Each Scholar Shop project is unique, based on the research question/project first proposed by a community organization then further explored/refined with faculty and/or student partner(s).

 More Information

-Please contact CCESL Associate Director, Anna Antoniou (anna.antoniou@du.edu), with any questions.
+Please contact CCESL Executive Director Cara DiEnno (cara.dienno@du.edu) with any questions.